We are now the Office of Student Advocacy and Accountability!

 • and the right to notify the Department of Education concerning an academic institution’s failure to comply with FERPA regulations.

-FERPA provides for confidentiality of student records; however, it also provides for basic identification of people at the University of Tennessee without the consent of the individual.
+FERPA provides for confidentiality of student records; however, it also provides for basic identification of people at Marshall University without the consent of the individual.
 Release of information to third parties includes directory information, such as contained in the campus telephone book, in the online web-based people directory, and in sports brochures.
 Students are notified of their FERPA rights and the procedures for limiting disclosure of directory information at New Student Orientation, during Week of Welcome and and in annual emails.